alcortesm/isolate/README.md

 - Run a command in a new user namespace.
-  This allows to run the command in an unprivileged namespace environment where the process runs with a full set of capabilities (meaning you no longer need to execute isolate as root).
+  This allows to run the command in an unprivileged namespace environment where the process runs with a full set of capabilities, meaning you no longer need to execute isolate as root.
   ```
   ; isolate -dir /tmp/foo pwd
   fork/exec /bin/pwd: operation not permitted